Mile-by-Mile Guide to the PA Grand Canyon Biking, Hiking, Skiing and Horseback Riding Trail...

 The Pine Creek Rail Trail continues south from Blackwell 1.8 miles to a nice parking area and a fantastic secret feature attraction, Rattlesnake rock.
 This is an area that is worth exploring.
 A little narrow foot path extends off of the trail towards pine creek and brings you to a beautiful large flat rock area that sits in the creek.
 Stop and take a moment to enjoy the compelling structure and surroundings.

 The southern leg of the Pine Creek Rail Trail travels along route 44.
-From Waterville it is 4.3 miles to Bonnell Flats and then a long 6.1 mile section to the Jersey Shore area, to the intersection of Rt 44 and 220.
+From Waterville it is 4.3 miles to Bonnell Flats and then 4.5 miles to Whitetail.

 Lodging in Williamsport.